 Back to Action is an exercise programme specifically designed for people with AS who want to exercise safely in the gym.
 Back to Action Part 2 covers free weight exercises and gym ball exercises.
-You can download Back to Action free from the NASS website or order your guides from the NASS Shop.
+You can download Back to Action free from the NASS website.